 Hibiscus is extremely rich in vitamin C and contains minerals such as phosphorus, calcium, zinc, sodium, potassium, iron, copper, magnesium, plus flavonoids, anthocyanins, pectin, mucus polysaccharides and phytosterols.
 It has antioxidant, anti-inflammatory, antibacterial, antiviral, antiseptic, antiasthenic, diuretic, purifying and antispasmodic properties.
 Since it also contains melatonin, it’s also a great aid to getting a good night’s sleep.
 Traditionally used as a diuretic, mild laxative, a treatment for cardiac and nerve diseases, as well as being mentioned in the Ebers Papyrus as a remedy for coughs, many studies are now confirming the wonderful health benefits of hibiscus which makes it a fantastic addition to your daily diet.

-Antioxidants, together with the anti-inflammatory properties, can assist in ridding the body of harmful free radicals, helping to protect the body against oxidative stress, ageing and certain chronic diseases such as diabetes, heart disease, neurodegenerative disorders, cancer, ageing and a weakened immune system.
+Antioxidants, together with the anti-inflammatory properties, can assist in ridding the body of harmful free radicals, helping to protect the body against oxidative stress, ageing and certain chronic diseases such as diabetes, heart disease, neurodegenerative disorders, cancer and a weakened immune system.
 Hibiscus tea is known to have one of the highest amounts of antioxidants out of all the herbal teas.
 In one study the effect of harmful free radicals on rats were reduced by up to 92%.
 Hibiscus contains a powerful antioxidant called anthocyanin which reduces the risk of chronic diseases.
 The tea also has a high content of Vitamin C and iron, known to keep the immune system healthy and strong, allowing the body to fight common infections, viruses and afflictions.
 Preliminary research has shown that Hibiscus does indeed decrease blood pressure and may even be as effective as some prescription drugs for those suffering from high blood pressure in the mild to moderate range.
 In fact it seems to have many benefits for the cardiovascular system, as it may also stabilise cholesterol and blood glucose levels.
 Furthermore, studies have shown that it may boost liver health, acting as a diuretic, and improving liver steatosis and increasing detoxifying enzymes in the liver, in addition to also helping to restore and support damaged kidneys.
 The entire urinary tract is protected by the antimicrobial and antifungal properties, reducing infections.
 What’s more a study found that people with urinary catheters, living in long-term care facilities and drinking the tea daily, were 36% less likely to have a urinary tract infection.
 The tea is high in polyphenols, which are known as powerful anti-cancer compounds, and scientific tests have so far been very encouraging against several types of cancer.

 Could Promote Weight Loss